-- 1.1 This report sets out the Police and Crime Commissioner's Treasury Strategy Statement for 2020/21 and updates on debt management activity and investment activity during the financial year 2019/20. - 1.2 Also this report updates members on recent Treasury Management activity, in line with recommended best practice and the revised CIPFA Code of Practice for Treasury Management. - 1.3 It is important to note that financial information contained within this report should not be used by any individual or organisation as a basis for making investment or borrowing decisions.
+- 1.1 This report sets out the Police and Crime Commissioner's Treasury Strategy Statement for 2021/22 and updates on debt management activity and investment activity during the financial year 2020/21. - 1.2 This report also updates on recent Treasury Management activity, in line with recommended best practice and the revised CIPFA Code of Practice for Treasury Management. - 1.3 It is important to note that financial information contained within this report should not be used by any individual or organisation as a basis for making investment or borrowing decisions.
 The Commissioner and his treasury advisers will not accept any liability on behalf of any individual or organisation who seeks to act on the financial information contained within this report.

-2 INTRODUCTION AND BACKGROUND
+2. INTRODUCTION AND BACKGROUND